Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Giants stats and trends

-- The Giants covered the spread in their only game when underdogs by 10.5 points or more.
+- The Giants have been underdogs by 10.5 points or more once this season and covered the spread.

-- New York's games this season have gone over the total in three out of nine opportunities (33.3%).
+- New York's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).

 - New York is 3-0 against the spread and 2-1 overall when the team records more than 23.6 points.

-- New York is 2-2 against the spread and 1-3 overall when the team piles up over 334 yards.
+- When New York piles up more than 334 yards, the team is 2-2 against the spread and 1-3 overall.

-- The Giants have 11 giveaways this season, while the Buccaneers have 15 takeaways.
+- The Giants have turned the ball over 11 times, four fewer times than the Buccaneers have forced turnovers (15).

 Home and road insights

-- This year, in four games at home, Tampa Bay has gone over the total three times.
+- In three of four games at home this year, Tampa Bay has gone over the total.

-- On the road, New York is 1-3 overall and 3-1 against the spread.
+- This year in away games, New York is 3-1 against the spread and 1-3 overall.

-- In three of four road games this year, New York has hit the over.
+- New York has gone over the total in three of four road games this season.

 Powered by Data Skrive.